LipusM/Zmrzlinarna/README.md

 <details>
   <summary><b>Detail</b></summary>

+  **IMPORTANT: This is not a collaboration or anything like that!**

-  This is a private website project for a virtual ice cream parlor, built on the Webpack package for package management and project launching.
+  This is a private website project, built on the Webpack package for package management and project launching.

   To start the project, just type the following command in the terminal:
   **npm run start**